Top 8 Ways To Become Fiscally Responsible

 1. You have an emergency fund

-The reason they call it an emergency is because it is unexpected.
-Life is a tendency to happen.
+Having an emergency fund might seem impossible at first when you are living paycheck to paycheck.
+But with enough discipline over time, anyone can build one.
+The reason they call it an emergency is because it’s unexpected — and life has a tendency to happen.
 When it does, don’t you think it’s better to be prepared for it?

 2. You follow a budget

-Man, if I had a nickel for every time I said you needed to follow a budget, I could probably buy a nice pair of shoes by now 🙂
+Man, if I had a nickel for every time I said you needed to follow a budget, I could probably buy a nice pair of shoes by now :)

-When you have a budget, an interesting thing happens.
-Money suddenly doesn’t control you anymore.
+When you’re being fiscally responsible, not only do you have a budget, but you follow it and stick to it.
+When you have a budget, an interesting thing happens — money suddenly doesn’t control you anymore.
 You control it.
-How many times have I heard the story of “I have no idea where my money goes.”
+How many times have I heard the story of “I have no idea where my money goes”?
 That’s what happens when you don’t have a budget.

 3. You have no bad debt